Episode 8: Red Metal

 She slowly grabbed his hand, pressing it firmly against her cheeks.
 The two just stood there, staring at each other.
 Courtney could feel her heart pounding out of control.
 She didn't want Lukas to let go of her.
 She didn't want to return to reality; to the fact that she was being targeted by Silver Blood; to the fact her house was now destroyed.
 All she saw was Lukas, and that was all she wanted to think about.

 Lukas suddenly felt one of her hands on his cheek.
 He looked a bit surprised.
 Courtney slowly moved closer toward Lukas.
-Closer, and closer, holding him tightly.
+Closer and closer, holding him tightly.
 Their faces only inches away from each other.
-Lukas didn't know what to do.
-He felt so sorry for the girl and wanted nothing more but to help her feel better.
-He stood completely still as Courtney's lips locked with his; the two stood quietly right against each other as the pool of dyed mercury crept its way closer to them.
+Lukas stood completely still as Courtney's lips locked with his; the two stood quietly right against each other as the pool of dyed mercury crept its way closer to them.

 Author's Note: This chapter wasn't too action packed, instead mainly focused on Lukas's past (at least a bit of it ;D) and finally the reason why Courtney attacked Kenta a few episodes back.
-For those of you who are getting a bit confused by all the characters, I would recommend reading the summaries and character profiles I put up.
-As for the two "new characters" Nyla and Nathan, just know for now that they are his childhood friends and will be the only characters who pop up in Lukas's flashback, for the most part.
+For those of you who are getting a bit confused by all the characters, I would recommend reading the summaries on my "wiki" that you can find on my profile (warning, don't read anything else to avoid spoilers!).
 Oh, and just in case you couldn't tell that first flashback is showing the day where Lukas is moving from Carthage to Frelia.
 The second flashback is where he's going to the shelter, and that happened before the events of the first one.
 Just wanted to make that clear.

 So Courtney was hurt by Silver Blood and hates them; Lukas was hurt by the Transhumans but doesn't hate them, but at the same time he dislikes Silver Blood.
 Interesting stuff to discuss.
 Please review and ask questions, and more importantly, if you liked it follow!
 As I said before, I really hope that if you do like it you guys will recommend this story to as many other people possible.
 This would help me out tremendously!
 Thanks a lot for reading and I hope you guys are enjoying the story so far. :)